mikch06/opnsense-updates/README.md

 # opnsense-updates
 Check opnsense firewall for updates

+**Update 2024, march:**

+I rewrote the code in python.
+I got errors while using mail by curl - because there is no other mail package.
+And now, I work with smtplib from python.

+For users it's almost the same.
+Use a new config file with the same parameters.

-Script `check-updates.sh` checks if there are any updates for your opnsense Firewall.
+Script `check-updates.py` checks if there are any updates for your opnsense Firewall.

 If there are open updates, the script will send an email message.

 Run it with a opnsense system cronjob regularly.

 ## Install
-1.

-	Copy config-smpale.cfg to config.cfg
+1. Copy `config-sample.py` to `config.py`
 and fill the lines for a proper email config with smtp auth.
-2.

-	Copy and/or edit cron/actions_checkupdate.conf to /usr/local/opnsense/service/conf/actions.d
+2. Copy and/or edit `cron/actions_checkupdate.conf` to `/usr/local/opnsense/service/conf/actions.d`

 	Run service configd restart

-3.

-	Create a opnsense system cronjob
+3. Create a opnsense system cronjob

 ![image](https://user-images.githubusercontent.com/7150125/167785260-07b18d2a-b499-4aec-a14a-40b20043f47f.png)